ROCm/rocm-install-on-windows/docs/index.rst

 The  HIP SDK for Windows brings a subset of the :doc:`ROCm <reference/component-support>` platform to Windows.
-It provides APIs and tooling to leverage the computational power of accelerators and GPUs to create high-performance, portable applications using :doc:`HIP <hip:index>`.
+It provides APIs and tooling to leverage the computational power of GPUs to create high-performance, portable applications using :doc:`HIP <hip:index>`.

 HIP SDK changes